 A type of moving average that is weighted more towards recent data.
 Because of this, the EMA reacts to price changes in a security more quickly than a simple MA.

 The termination date for the option contract.
-Standard option contracts officially expire on the Friday before the third Saturday of each month.
+Standard option contracts officially expire on the third Friday of each month.

 The GDX/Gold ratio measures the difference between the value of the VanEck Vectors Gold Miners ETF and the price of gold.
 Fundamentally, a rising GDX/Gold ratio chart indicates that gold stocks are outperforming the metal – a bullish sign for the sector.
 The opposite is true when the GDX/Gold ratio is falling and gold stocks are underperforming the metal – a bearish sign for the sector.